Tammy Wu, MD | Calvin Lee, MD

 Plastic Surgeon and created Surgical Artistry in 2006.
 During the

-transition process, I became an acupuncture through Stanford's physician
+transition process, I became an acupuncturist through Stanford's physician

 acupuncture training program.
 During that time, I got a chance to play